-FRAMINGHAM – Gasoline prices in Massachusetts are up two cents this week, according to AAA Northeast, which has an office in Framingham.
+FRAMINGHAM – Gasoline prices in Massachusetts are up two cents this week, according to AAA Northeast, which has an office on Route 9 in Framingham.

-AAA’s July 9 survey of prices in Massachusetts finds self-serve, regular unleaded averaging $2.86 per gallon.
+AAA Northeast’s May 26 survey of prices in Massachusetts finds self-serve, regular unleaded averaging $1.94 per gallon.

-A year ago at this time, the average price in Massachusetts was 69 cents lower at $2.17.
+A year ago at this time, the average price in Massachusetts was 84 cents higher at $2.78 per gallon.